mirzafarangi/HeartRateVariability_time_series_analysis/ACTIVITY.md

 ### 2025-12-02 - Add comprehensive guide for HRV metrics interpretation
 Updated documentation with clinical significance of each metric.
 Included reference ranges and cardiovascular health indicators.

+### 2025-12-03 - Add comprehensive guide for HRV metrics interpretation
+Updated documentation with clinical significance of each metric.
+Included reference ranges and cardiovascular health indicators.